- SHOWA Medical University Hospital

 About Us

-Message -Director of Showa University Hospital-
+Message -Director of SHOWA Medical University Hospital-

-Director of Showa University Hospital
+Director of SHOWA Medical University Hospital

-It is an honor for me to be appointed as Director of Showa University Hospital.
+It is an honor for me to be appointed as Director of SHOWA Medical University Hospital.
 Previously, I had worked as Vice-Director under the former Hospital Director, Dr. Kazuo Itahashi, for three years, during which time I was able to gain a wealth of relevant experience.
 In this new post, I am determined to improve myself further by building upon what I have already learned.

-Showa University Hospital operates based on its three core principles: to provide medical care in a manner that is patient-centric, to promote advanced medicine, and to cultivate medical professionals.
+SHOWA Medical University Hospital operates based on its three core principles: to provide medical care in a manner that is patient-centric, to promote advanced medicine, and to cultivate medical professionals.

 The first principle of providing patient-centric medical care is premised on our ability to provide medical services that are safe and confidence-inspiring at all times.
 This requires team-based medical care.
 While various medical professionals are involved in the treatment of each patient, their perspectives and functions are unique by design.
 As each professional may have their own view of what is best for each patient, differences of opinion are bound to arise.